microsoft/ApplicationInsights-Xamarin/README.md

 ### iOS App crashes immediately after start

 If you plan to support *iOS* you currently need to make a direct call to the iOS assembly so that it doesn't get stripped by the linker.
-Add the following line right after the Xamarin.Forms init()-call inside the `FinsihedLaunching()` of your **AppDelegate.cs**
+Add the following line right after the Xamarin.Forms init()-call inside the `FinishedLaunchingWithOptions` of your **AppDelegate.cs**

 ```csharp
 AI.XamarinSDK.iOS.ApplicationInsights.Init();